deepakb/ai-bio/README.md

 ## Usage

-To use AIBio, simply enter your information and preferred mood on the website's homepage, select the social media platform you want to generate a bio for, and click on the "Craft your bio" button.
+To use AIBio, simply enter your information and preferred mood on the website's homepage, select the social media platform you want to generate a bio for, and click on the "Generate Bio" button.
 The generated bio will appear on the screen, and you can copy and paste it into your social media profile.

 ## Credits